sameerabachoti/frontend-interview/README.md

 1. Name a newer feature of javascript that you believe is extra useful, and discuss how you have used it in this project, or how you would use it if needed.

+React hooks are useful for many reasons.
+One of them is that you can just create functions, instead of classes, functions, and other things that will increase complexity.
+It's also much easier for a component to maintain its state by using hooks.
+In this project, I used some react hooks like useState and useEffect to manage state and make an API call.

 2. What are 3 things you think `React` does very poorly?
 What tools do this better, if any?

 ## Submissions